there's a light in the attic

 Georges Méliès

-One of the earliest narrative films ever made, this short, silent fantasy follows a group of astronomers who travel to the moon using a giant cannon, encountering strange lunar beings along the way.
-Directed by magician-turned-filmmaker, Frenchman Georges Méliès, the film is celebrated for its imaginative storytelling and groundbreaking special effects, including double exposure, jump cuts, and elaborate stagecraft.
-Its iconic image of a rocket striking the moon’s eye remains one of the most recognizable shots in cinema history, representing the moment film became something more than documentation--a vehicle for dreams, illusion, and spectacle.
+This short scifi fantasy follows a group of astronomers who travel to the moon using a giant cannon, encountering strange lunar beings along the way.
+Directed by magician-turned-filmmaker, Frenchman Georges Méliès, the film is celebrated for its imaginative storytelling and groundbreaking special effects.
+Its iconic image of a rocket striking the moon’s eye remains one of the most recognizable shots in cinema history, the moment film became a vehicle for dreams, illusion, and spectacle.

 Original B&W Short Film